 It’s important that your tours have established ground rules to protect both residents and guests.
 For many sanctuaries, this means implementing a strict no food or non-water beverages rule in your residents’ living spaces.
 It’s also best to disallow hand-feeding as this can create problematic behaviors in some residents who are a bit more food motivated and assertive than others.
 If you do want guests to be able to offer approved treats to your residents, you might consider having visitation food bowls in the living spaces that they can add the treats to.
 A durable closed-toe shoe requirement is also an easy way to prevent visitor accidents or injuries at your sanctuary.

-Typically, it’s good to have policies in place prohibiting guests from opening living space gates or being allowed to explore the sanctuary without supervision.
-This could lead to concerning situations with certain residents or curious guests who do not have experience around farmed animals.
+Typically, it’s good to have policies in place prohibiting guests from opening The indoor or outdoor area where an animal resident lives, eats, and rests. gates or being allowed to explore the sanctuary without supervision.
+This could lead to concerning situations with certain residents or curious guests who do not have experience around A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies..
 Visitors must also be prohibited from entering quarantine areas for their safety, as well as your residents’ safety.

 Tour guides should be able to quickly get in touch with your sanctuary’s staff should they need assistance with a resident or guest.
 Walkie talkies are very useful when time is of the essence – residents have been known to get past a gate unexpectedly!
 Tour guides should also know basic first aid and be able to access a first aid kit relatively quickly during any point in your tours.
 Generally, you should have contingency policies at the ready should any guest have a negative experience at your sanctuary.